-- the division or section/s of your business responsible for the production and sale of the goods under investigation, and - o the company overall.
+- the division or section/s of your business responsible for the production and sale of the goods under consideration; and - the company overall.

-We treat the financial documents as confidential documents.

-4. If you are not required to have the accounts audited, provide the unaudited financial statements for the two most recently completed financial years, together with your relevant taxation returns.
-Any subsequent monthly, quarterly or half yearly statements should also be provided.

-We treat the financial documents as confidential documents.

-5. Do your accounting practices differ in any way from the generally accepted accounting principles in your country?
-If so, provide details.

-No, PT KS implements accounting system that is generally accepted in Indonesia.
-PT KS implements PSAK (Standard Statement of Accounting) Indonesia.

-- 6. Describe the significant accounting policies that govern your system of accounting, in particular: - the method of valuation for raw material, work-in-process, and finished goods inventories (e.g. last in first out -LIFO, first in first out- FIFO, weighted average);

-The method of valuation:

-- a.
-Raw material, we use moving average method. - b.
-Work-In-Process, based on order by using standard costing concept. - c.
-Finished Goods, based on order by using actual costing concept (standard costing + variance). - costing methods, including the method (e.g. by tonnes, units, revenue, direct costs etc) of allocating costs shared with other goods or processes (such as front office cost, infrastructure cost etc);

-valuation methods for damaged or sub-standard goods generated at the various stages of production;

-o valuation methods for scrap, by products, or joint products;

-valuation and revaluation methods for fixed assets;
+Please refer to:

+- Conf .Exhibit A-4.1 for chart of accounts - Conf.
+Exhibits:- A-4.2, A-4.3, A-4.4, A-4.5, A-4.6 and A-4.7 for audited consolidated financial statements and audited separate financial statements - Conf.Exhibit A-4.8a and Conf exhibit A-4.9a for quarterly consolidated financial statements and quarterly separate financial statements (translated version) - 4.
+If you are not required to have the accounts audited, provide the unaudited financial statements for the two most recently completed financial years, together with your taxation returns.
+Any subsequent monthly, quarterly or half yearly statements should also be provided. - This question is not applicable since Hoa Sen Group is required to have the financial statements audited in its normal course of business. - 5.
+Do your accounting practices differ in any way from the generally accepted accounting principles in your country?
+If so, provide details. - Hoa Sen Group applies Vietnam Accounting Standard (VAS) as the generally accepted accounting principle in Vietnam. - 6.
+Describe the significant accounting policies that govern your system of accounting, in particular: - the method of valuation for raw material, work-in-process, and finished goods inventories (e.g. last in first out LIFO, first in first out FIFO, weighted average); - Hoa Sen Group values raw material, work-in-process and finished goods inventories on the basis of perpetual weighted average method. - costing methods, including the method (e.g. by tonnes, units, revenue, direct costs etc) of allocating costs shared with other goods or processes (such as front office cost, infrastructure cost etc); - Hoa Sen Group uses direct costs method. - valuation methods for damaged or sub-standard goods generated at the various stages of production; - Valuation methods for damaged and sub-standard goods are based on market price but need to be approved by the Board of Management. - valuation methods for scrap, by products or joint products; - Valuation methods for scrap are based on market price but need to be approved by the Board of Management.
+There are no by products or joint products incurring from production process. - · valuation and revaluation methods for fixed assets;

+The valuation of fixed assets shall be determined according to the historical cost which is consisting of the buying price, taxes and other expenses directly related to the putting of the assets into the ready-to-use state.

+After initial recognition, during the process of using, fixed assets shall be determined according to their historical costs, depreciation and residual values.

+There is no revaluation for fixed assets incurred to Hoa Sen Group during the investigation period.

-average useful life for each class of production equipment and depreciation method and rate used for each;
+• average useful life for each class of production equipment and depreciation method and rate used for each;